 4, They are not all angry

 You will see people yelling at each other in every situation.
 On the buses, in the street, at home, etc. No, these people are not always angry.
 They are actually having a normal conversation just with elevated voices.
-In their culture if you don’t talk louder then everybody else, what you are say will not be heard.
+In their culture, if you don’t talk louder then everybody else, what you say will not be heard.
 So it is completely normal, even if it doesn’t feel like it.
 You will actually get used to it and when around your Chinese friends you will start doing the same.

 5, Breathing is hard

-Now, of course you have heard of the air pollution in China, but it is completely different to actually experience it.
-Personally, I did not feel much of the effects, but I have friends who got head aches and allergies.
+Now, of course, you have heard of the air pollution in China, but it is completely different to actually experience it.
+Personally, I did not feel much of the effects, but I have friends who got headaches and allergies.
 In Beijing, a face mask with a filter is worth the investment.
-You will look out the window and think it is cloudy, but actually they are smog clouds.
+You will look out the window and think it is cloudy, but actually, they are smog clouds.
 Rain will not be clean, which can be intense.

 It is not just the air though.
 The water is undrinkable.
 You have to live off bottled water, which coming from Europe (where you can drink the tap water) sounded like a hassle.
-At the beginning I still asked for a glass of water at salsa parties at a bar (because I am cheap), and then realizing that I cannot do that here.
+In the beginning, I still asked for a glass of water at salsa parties at a bar (because I am cheap), and then realizing that I cannot do that here.
 The looks I got!

 6, VPNs are your best friend

 If you want to have a normal connection with your family and friends from back home, you will need a VPN.
-A VPN (virtual privacy network) is a program that masks your IP address and tells the internet you are in a different location than where you actually are.
-So you can access the Facebook, the News, and anything else you want to see.
+A VPN (virtual private network) is a program that masks your IP address and tells the internet you are in a different location than where you actually are.
+So you can access Facebook, the News, and anything else you want to see.
 It is technically illegal to have one, but I have never heard of it causing any issues.
 You should also invest and buy one instead of using free ones.
 If you are lucky and have a VPN built into your WiFi, good for you; otherwise just download one before you go, since the VPN websites are blocked, so you will not be able to do it once you land.
 This can also be very annoying when talking to customer services, since your VPN is not working, but you need your VPN to access the customer service to fix your VPN.